 Knowing when to push is just as important as how to push, leading to number 3.

 Positioning During Birth

 Your position during birth can increase or decrease your risk for tearing and pelvic floor muscle injury.
-Laying on your side or getting on your hands and knees leads to less damage to the pelvic floor.
+For example, laying on your side or getting on your hands and knees leads to less damage to the pelvic floor.
 If you choose an epidural, laying on your side with a partner or sling lifting your leg is a great option.

-On the flip side, laying on your back can restrict the motion of your tailbone, and is related to a higher rate of perineal tears.
+On the flip side, laying on your back can restrict the motion of your tailbone and is related to a higher rate of perineal tears.
 Squatting also leads to a large number of tears.
 In the US, we don’t squat often enough to make it a natural birth position.
-In other cultures, people squat regularly: to have a conversation, to eat, to empty their bladder.
+In other cultures, people squat regularly: to have a conversation, eat, and empty their bladder.